GreptimeTeam/docs/docs/reference/http-endpoints.md

 Here is the full list for the various HTTP paths and their usage in GreptimeDB:

-## Miscellaneous
+## Admin APIs

 Endpoints that is not versioned (under `/v1`).
-For miscellaneous usage like health check, status, metrics, etc.
+For admin usage like health check, status, metrics, etc.

 ### Health Check